Lieutenant Colonel Matt Kuhn, U.S. Army

 The Advanced Course consists of a four-course series (MLSC 300 Applied Leadership I, MLSC 302 Applied Leadership II, MLSC 400 Leadership and Management, and MLSC 402 Leadership and Ethics) taken during the junior and senior years.
 MLSC 300 Applied Leadership I and MLSC 302 Applied Leadership II earn 1 credit each, while MLSC 400 Leadership and Management and MLSC 402 Leadership and Ethics earn 3 credits each.
 Enrollment in the ROTC advanced course requires that students enter into a contract to serve as a commissioned officer in the active or reserve component of the U.S. Army upon graduation.
 Many graduates elect to apply for service on active duty although ROTC also offers the opportunity of service in either the Army Reserve or Army National Guard.

-The 300-level courses emphasize squad and platoon leadership, tactics, and preparation for the Cadet Leader Course (CLC).
-CLC is a four-week training and evaluation event conducted during the summer at Fort Lewis, Washington.
+The 300-level courses emphasize squad and platoon leadership, tactics, and preparation for Advanced Camp.
+Advanced Camp is a five-week training and evaluation event conducted during the summer at Fort Knox, Kentucky.
 Successful completion is a prerequisite for commissioning.
-Cadets typically attend CLC in the summer between their junior and senior years; however, they may attend after their senior year if necessary.
+Cadets typically attend Advanced Camp in the summer between their junior and senior years; however, they may attend after their senior year if necessary.
 Salary, travel expenses, and room and board are all provided during the course.

 Satisfactory completion of an approved military history course is also required.
 The department of History and Art History offers a number of 300-level survey courses on the American military experience that satisfy this requirement.
 Permission of the Professor of Military Science is required prior to substituting any other course.